Tricks and Tips

 Learn how to protect your business from potential loses before it is too late

 All professional bettors know the impact of the 4th and 5th Money Laundering Directives focusing on risk and transparency.
-They brought additional verification checks already reflecting in the KYC policies of financial institutions, including e-money institutions like the e-wallets that many gamblers use.
-The deadline for the 5th Directive is January 10th 2020, but all actors were aligned with it many months before.
+They brought additional verification checks already reflecting in the KYC policies of financial institutions.
+That includes e-money institutions like the e-wallets that many gamblers use.
+The deadline for the 5th Directive is January 10th 2020 but all actors were aligned with it many months before.
+Now it is the time for the 6th Money Laundering Directive.

-The upcoming 6th Directive will complement all previous directives and will focus on criminal offences and penalties.
-The EU Member States are required to transpose the 6th Directive into national law by December the 3rd 2020.
-After which, relevant regulations must be implemented by firms within the Member States by June the 3rd 2021.
+The upcoming 6th Money Laundering Directive will complement all previous directives.
+It will focus on criminal offences and penalties.
+The EU Member States are required to transpose the 6th Directive into national law by December 3rd 2020.
+After which, relevant regulations must be implemented by firms within the Member States by June 3rd 2021.

-Like the 5th Directive, we expect all actors, including financial institutions, to be aligned with the 6th Directive long before any deadline.
-We can only assume that key changes and implementations will take place within Summer and Autumn 2020, resulting in new Terms and Conditions from several institutions.
+Like the 5th Directive, we expect all actors to be aligned with the 6th Directive long before any deadline.
+That includes financial institutions too.
+We can only assume that key changes and implementations will take place within Summer and Autumn 2020.
+Most probably resulting in new Terms and Conditions from several institutions.
 You can expect e-mails from them asking you to agree with these new terms in a ”take to or leave it” style.

 We are in a position to say that regulated firms operating within the European Union are aware of some critical amendments that we highlight.